evolvingstuff/vdw2/content/posts/98-percent-of-vitamin-d-deficiency-8-latin-american-countries.md

 ---

- **98% have less than the Estimated Average Requirement (E.A.R.) typically 400- 600 IU80% Magnesium deficiency**
+ **98% have less than the Estimated Average Requirement (E.A.R.) typically 400- 600 IU
+80% Magnesium deficiency**

 {{< toc >}}